Harhare18/Budget-Sales-Analysis/README.md

 - The model name Touring-3000 has more sales amount of 83.1% and region Southwest has high sales amoun of 44.76%.

 KPI 10:
-- In the category satndard cost of the components is high and unit price of bikes is high with 23M.
+- In the category standard cost of the components is high and unit price of bikes is high with 23M.